-Come January and I get the urge to purge!
+Come a new season and I get the urge to purge!
 But more often than not, I don’t act on that urge and instead keep procrastinating.
 My usual mantra is I’ll start tomorrow and as we all know… tomorrow never comes.

 I love the idea of de-cluttering and living in a completely clutter free house – what bliss!
 But I feel overwhelmed every time I think about doing it.
 It usually grows in to this monstrous task in my head before I even try to do anything.
 And then the monster grows so big that I’m exhausted just thinking about doing it.

 This year something changed.
 I decided not make it in to this big, huge overwhelming thing.
 Instead, I told myself baby steps was what I needed.
 My goal wasn’t to do one big de-clutter which would never happen anyway, but instead to build de-cluttering in to a habit.
 I wanted to make it so easy on myself so I set myself a timer for 5 minutes and committed to doing this daily.
 Nearly 3 weeks in and I haven’t missed a day because it’s so easy to do and so painless and I’ve been quite surprised at how much you can do in just 5 minutes.
 I use a habit tracker that I tick off each day and with each tick it’s amazing how much my motivation grows… now I don’t want to miss a day for fear of breaking my chain of ticks.

 To keep things simple and focus on building the habit, I didn’t want to get in to sorting stuff and making piles of keep, donate, bin.
 So I made of list of clutter that can go without even thinking about.
 No decisions to be made, just stuff that has to go.